JaewooJoung/fun/sqe/spice.md

 - Quality assurance
 - Risk management

-Would you like me to:
-1. Provide more specific examples of how to apply these metrics?
-2. Explain integration with other code quality measures?
-3. Detail implementation strategies within ASPICE processes?
-4. Describe relationship with other testing approaches?

 This whitepaper provides an overview of MISRA (Motor Industry Software Reliability Association) coding guidelines, which are widely used standards for developing safety-critical software, particularly in embedded systems.
 Here are the key points: